turbot/powerpipe-docs/docs/powerpipe-hcl/graph.md

 Node/edge visualizations allow you to specify a monolithic query that returns a row for each node and edge, or you can specify `node` and `edge` blocks to define the nodes and edges separately.

 In either case, the concept of *nodes* and *edges* is the same.  *Nodes* and *edges* represent points and connections in a `graph`, `hierarchy` or `flow`.
-A *node* is a vertex in the diagram, whereas as an *edge* is a relationship between 2 nodes (usually represented with a line connecting them).
+A *node* is a vertex in the diagram, whereas an *edge* is a relationship between 2 nodes (usually represented by a line connecting them).

 Key differences between nodes and edges are:
 - A `node` MUST have an `id`.
 An `edge` CANNOT have an `id`.
 - An `edge` must have a `from_id` and a `to_id`.
 A `node` CANNOT have a `to_id`.
-Nodes USUALLY do not have a `from_id` either, however for simple single-parent hierarchies it is often simpler to create a simple edge by specifying `from_id` on the `node` instead of creating separate node and edge blocks / rows.
+Nodes USUALLY do not have a `from_id` either, but for simple single-parent hierarchies, it is often simpler to create a simple edge by specifying `from_id` on the `node` instead of creating separate node and edge blocks/rows.

 #### Node & Edge Blocks
 Typically, it is preferable to specify `node` and `edge` blocks than to use the monolithic query format:
-- Using `node` and `edge` results in simpler, more readable, maintainable configuration.
+- Using `node` and `edge` results in a simpler, more readable, maintainable configuration.
 - Developing large union queries is difficult.
 Errors are hard to find and fix.
 The `node` and `edge` model provides smaller, simpler queries that can be run and tested independently.
 - You can reuse nodes and edges in multiple node/edge visualizations.
-- Powerpipe can run the node/edge queries in parallel, and can provide better status information while the visualization is loading.
+- Powerpipe can run the node/edge queries in parallel and can provide better status information while the visualization is loading.

-In the node / edge model, your `graph`, `flow`, or `hierarchy` block will not specify the `sql` or `query` argument, but instead will contain one or more `node` blocks and `edge` blocks.
+In the node/edge model, your `graph`, `flow`, or `hierarchy` block will not specify the `sql` or `query` argument but instead will contain one or more `node` blocks and `edge` blocks.
 The `node` and `edge` blocks will specify the `sql` or `query` argument to retrieve the data for the node or edge.

-The sql column names are identical to the monolithic query format.
+The SQL column names are identical to the monolithic query format.
 Note that some fields (`category`, `title`) may be specified in HCL *or* in the query results.
 When *both* are specified, the SQL value takes precedence.

 ##### Example: Graph with node/edge blocks